coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 33. `zip()`

-Pairs values from two flows **in order**, one-to-one — waits for both sides to emit before producing a pair.
+`zip()` pairs values from two flows together **in strict order, one-to-one** — it waits until *both* sides have emitted a corresponding value before producing a combined result, unlike `combine()`, which reacts to either side independently.

 ```kotlin
 flowA.zip(flowB) { a, b -> a + b }.collect { println(it) }